Visitor Information

 There are public toilets next door at the Village Hall – ask if you would like the key to the disabled access toilet.

-There is no charge for entry to the museum but donations are always very welcome.
+There is no charge for entry to the museum but donations are encouraged (we have no outside funding).

 Opening Times and Dates 2025

-We will be open on Sundays and Bank Holiday Mondays between 2:00pm – 4:30pm
+We are open on Sundays and Bank Holiday Mondays between 2:00pm – 4:30pm

 and on Saturdays in June, July and August